Creamy Mustard Slaw

 4.7 from 3 votes

-• In place of sugar, this recipe uses honey to lend a bit of natural sweetness to the dressing.
+• A couple of lighter takes.
+The dressing for this coleslaw recipe uses creamy Greek yogurt instead of mayo.
+In place of sugar, this recipe uses honey to lend a bit of natural sweetness to the dressing to balance the mustard.

-• Thanks to the Greek yogurt, no additional milk or dairy is needed!
+• Perfect consistency.
+Thanks to the Greek yogurt, no additional milk or dairy is needed, but it’s still oh-so-creamy!

 A bowl of mustard coleslaw with salad tongs.

 • Coleslaw Mix: Bagged coleslaw mix or shredded cabbage are great in a hurry.
-Of course, you can also make your own mix with this Quick and Easy Coleslaw Recipe!
+Of course, you can also make your own mix like the one in this Classic Coleslaw Recipe!

 • Greek Yogurt: Plain Greek yogurt, and not the kind with added flavors or sugars.
-Greek yogurt is an equally creamy alternative to mayo, with extra protein!
+Greek yogurt makes an equally creamy alternative to mayo that also adds a tangy flavor.
+If you prefer it or need to make it dairy free, mayo is a fine substitution.

 • Yellow Mustard: I love the mild heat that comes with this mustard coleslaw.
 You can also use whole-grain mustard for a stronger flavor.